DoubleDeez/MDViewModel/README.md

 # MDViewModel

-The MDViewModel plugin is an Unreal-ified implementation of the [Model-View-ViewModel pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) supporting UMG Widgets and Actor Blueprints as Views.
+The MDViewModel plugin is an Unreal-ified implementation of the [Model-View-ViewModel pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel), supporting UMG Widgets and Actor Blueprints as Views with the goal of automating the most common binding patterns.

 - Bind UMG Widgets and Actor Blueprints to View Models
 - Caches View Model objects for the life time of their model data source